toupinr/research_contexts_Twitter/README.md

 Code works with R

 This code assigns broad categories (science, communication, professional, personal, political, organizations, bots and publishers) to Twitter profiles descriptions based on keywords as RegEx - see dictionnary.
-This method accounts for thr overlap of two or more categories in a description.
+This method accounts for the overlap of two or more categories in a description.

 1) Load users descriptions (CSV, XLSX, etc.) and filter according to the purpose of the analysis